-They are not only participating but defying expectations and breaking barriers
+They are not only participating but defying expectations and breaking barriers.

 At the Arabian Desert Camel Riding Center, riders range from five-year-olds to retirees.